Xatiko540/base-Easy-game/README.md

 - [x] Winner is chosen by random inside the contract, triggered by lottery creator.
 - [x] Total ether collected is paid to the winner automatically upon winner selection.

-## Contributing

-If you want to take the time to make this project better, please read the Todo first and try to complete them.
-Then, you can open a new [issue](https://github.com/Mufaddal5253110/lottery-dapp/issues/new/choose), of a [pull request](https://github.com/Mufaddal5253110/lottery-dapp/compare).